-Tuition and Fees 2013-2014 Academic Year
+Tuition and Fees 2014-2015 Academic Year

-Day Program (3 quarters) Hybrid Program (4 quarters)
+Day Program (3 quarters) Quarter Hybrid Program (4 quarters) Quarter Annual Tuition \$5,223 \$3,918 \$15,670 Fees \$1,586 \$1,189 \$4,758 Total Tuition & Fees \$6,809 \$5,107 \$20,428

-Quarter Quarter Annual

-Tuition \$ 4,998 \$ 3,749 \$14,994

-Fees \$ 1,518 \$ 1,138 \$4,554

-Total Tuition & Fees \$ 6,516 \$ 4,887 \$19,548
+PAU's tuition and fees are charged on a flat rate equally divided by 3 quarters for the Day programs and by 4 quarters for the Hybrid programs.
+The number of credit hours may vary from quarter to quarter, particularly in the last quarter of the Hybrid programs.
+However, the tuition remains the same for each quarter.
 Palo Alto University is accredited by the Western Association of Schools and Colleges (WASC) and is eligible to participate in the Federal and California State financial aid programs.
 Students who demonstrate financial need may be eligible to receive Pell Grants, Federal Equal Opportunity Grants, Federal Work Study, and to participate in the Guaranteed Student Loan programs.
 California high school graduates who meet eligibility requirements may also participate in the CalGrant program.
 PAU also has its own institutional scholarships that are available to eligible students.
+Student loans and PAU scholarships are distributed equally over the Fall, Winter, Spring and Summer quarters.
+However, Federal Pell Grants and CalGrants are only distributed over the Fall.
+Winter and Spring quarters.
+Students who enroll in the Hybrid programs, which have classes over two Summer guarters, will not receive Pell or CalGrants for those guarters, and therefore, their financial aid package may be reduced, and they should plan accordingly.